shleshgholap/C-Audio-Plugin/README.md

 Once compiled, the plugin can be loaded into any DAW that supports VST3/AU plugins.
 The user can adjust the frequency bands, slopes, and bypass states directly from the plugin's interface.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

-## Authors

-- Your Name (or your organization)